Nicky Grant

-Nichola Anne "Nicky" Grant (born 13 August 1976) is a Scottish international footballer, who plays as a midfielder.
-She currently plays in the Scottish Women's Premier League for Forfar Farmington, having previously played in England for Arsenal and Doncaster Rovers Belles as well as in Iceland, Germany and Sweden.
+Nichola Anne "Nicky" Grant (born 13 August 1976) was a Scottish international footballer, who played as a midfielder.
+She last played professionally in the Scottish Women's Premier League for Forfar Farmington, having previously played in England for Arsenal and Doncaster Rovers Belles as well as in Iceland, Germany and Sweden.
 Grant amassed over 90 appearances for the Scotland women's national football team.

 Club career

-Born in Aberdeen and brought up in Elgin, Grant first came to prominence as a member of a successful Cove Rangers team.
-She scored twice in the 1996 Scottish Women's Cup final as Cove beat Aberdeen 5–1 at McDiarmid Park.
+Born in Aberdeen and brought up in Elgin, Grant first came to prominence as a member of a successful Cove Rangers team, where she signed an individual paid contract (the first such deal in Scottish football).
+She scored twice in the 1995 Scottish Women's Cup final as Cove beat Cumbernauld United 5–1 at McDiarmid Park, and twice in the 1996 final as they defeated Aberdeen by the same score at the same venue.
+They won the trophy for the third time in 1997.
 After switching to Cumbernauld United, Grant won a domestic treble in 1997–98.

 In the 2000 Scottish Women's Cup final, Grant scored four goals in Stenhousemuir's 9–0 win over Clyde.

 Grant spent the 2001 summer season in Iceland with ÍBV and scored three goals in ten Úrvalsdeild appearances.
-She then collected an FA Women's Premier League winners medal with Arsenal Ladies in 2002, but did not wish to move to London long term.
+She then collected an FA Women's Premier League winners medal with Arsenal Ladies in 2002, but did not wish to move to London long-term.
 In 2003 Grant joined Frauen Bundesliga champions 1.
 FFC Frankfurt as a full–time professional.
-She did not remain long in Germany due to injuries and returned to Scotland to work as a teacher while playing for Kilmarnock.
+She did not remain in Germany for long due to injuries and returned to Scotland to work as a teacher while playing for Kilmarnock.

 In January 2005, Grant rejected an approach from Sunderland in favour of Doncaster Rovers Belles.
 Grant helped Doncaster avoid relegation by scoring the second goal in a vital 2–0 win over Bristol City, but she was sent off for removing her shirt in celebration.

 In summer 2007 she joined Swedish Damallsvenskan club QBIK at the invitation of international teammate Ifeoma Dieke.

 After a spell at Hamilton Academical, Grant signed for Celtic in 2011.
 She returned to Accies during the Scottish Women's Premier League mid–season break.
 Grant signed for Forfar Farmington ahead of the 2012 season, after moving to the Angus area for work reasons.